jianwen-android/notes-sst-/History/B. Korean War/B.1 Events of the Korean War.md

 # 2. United Nations acts

-- On the day North Korea attacked South Korea, the UN called for a cease0fire and withdrawal of North Korea
+- On the day North Korea attacked South Korea, the UN called for a ceasefire and withdrawal of North Korea
-- On 27 June, when North Korea ignored the UN resolution, UN condemened the invasion & sent the UN forced
+- On 27 June, when North Korea ignored the UN resolution, UN condemned the invasion & sent the UN forced
 - UN Join Command led by General Douglas MacArthur

 # 3. Counter attack of South Korea